hiveeyes/saraswati/README.rst

 About
 *****

 Saraswati is a robust, multi-channel audio recording, transmission and storage system.

-The software is based on GStreamer_ and the `GStreamer Python Bindings`_, in turn using the fine PyGObject_ under the hood.
-It is designed to run on `Single-board computer (SBC)`_ systems as well as larger machines.

-The system might become the designated work horse for flexible field recording of audio signals in environmental monitoring systems.
+The system is designed for flexible field recording of audio signals in environmental monitoring systems.

 Saraswati is developed by an independent community of scientists from different domains working collaboratively on this project.
 You are welcome to join our